InvFin/Go-SDK/CONTRIBUTING.md

 ### Write Documentation

-InvFinSDK could always use more documentation, whether as part of the official InvFinSDK docs, in docstrings, or even on the web in blog posts, articles, and such.
+Go-SDK could always use more documentation, whether as part of the official Go-SDK docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/lluc2397/InvFinSDK/issues.
+The best way to send feedback is to file an issue at https://github.com/InvFin/Go-SDK/issues.

 If you are proposing a feature: